 facility project decisions, which are categorized by application type and then by issues considered.

 scale of costs the AUC uses to determine cost awards in Rule 009 and Rule 022, and to know the fees that you will be charged which may be higher than those set out in the scale of costs.
-Please note that a lawyer or expert may charge you the difference between its invoiced costs and those awarded by the Commission.
+Please note that a lawyer or expert may charge you the difference between its invoiced costs and those awarded by the AUC.

 The AUC will